ph142-ucb/sp20/syllabus.md

 ## Academic Honesty

-Learning is hard work--and we encourage collaboration so students can support one another.
+Learning is hard work--we encourage everyone to work together and support one another.
 However, while group work is encouraged, students must submit their own code and completed answers for grading.

 If evidence of plagarism is detected, these assignments will be flagged for academic misconduct.
 This can result in a grade of 0 on an assignment, and a harsher penalty if looking back on past work there is evidence of repeatedly submitting work that is duplicated from other students.